rpnesseling/tdft/README.md

 edit: I seem to be under virtual boycot and a LOT of people cannot contact me at all.
 No idea what to do here!
 Sorry for not responding

 edit2: I would love to have the field theorem published and would love for Oxford to do so.
-Hereby my permission.
 I'm still having problems contacting most of the outside world